 The products considered as biopesticides by European and global regulatory agencies come from a variety of sources.
 They can be classified into three broad categories, depending on their nature: microbial biopesticides, plant biopesticides and animal biopesticides (Chandler et al., 2011 ; Leng et al., 2011).
 In this study, the plant biopesticide used was an aqueous mixture of neem kernel, garlic, onion and pepper.

-These plants were chosen for their various properties, but also because of their availability in the environment.
+These plants were chosen for their various properties, but also because of their availability in the area.
 Neem has an insecticidal effect on caterpillars, mealybugs, aphids and whiteflies.
 It also has a nematicidal effect.
 Garlic, on the other hand, has an insect repellent effect (on caterpillars, mealybugs, aphids and mites) and destroys fungi (fungicidal effect).
 Onions have an insect repellent effect on caterpillars and aphids.
 Finally, pepper has an insecticidal effect on caterpillars, aphids, white flies and trips (ESSOR, 2018).

 Agricultural equipment